Dr Nikos Tsigaras Counselling Psychologist & Couples Therapist (F2F/online)

 Sessions for self-funding clients are charged as follows:

-Payment is made at the end of each session by cash, cheque, or card.
-I am registered with a number of insurance companies such as Aviva, Axa PPP, and WPA.
-If you are registered with Axa you will likely need to have a meeting with a psychiatrist who can approve your request for therapy before accessing my service.
+Payment is made at the end of each session by cash or card.
+I am registered with a number of insurance companies such as BUPA, BUPA International, Vitality, Aviva, Cigna, and WPA.
+You will likely need to have a meeting with a GP who can approve your request for therapy before accessing my service.
 If in doubt do not hesitate to call me on 07805945233.

-I usually see clients once/week with more frequent meetings available depending on individual need.
-I can also offer Skype therapy in certain circumstances.
+I see clients once/week with more frequent meetings available depending on individual need.

 What is a Doctor of Psychology?